Short on time? Try organizing your tasks around ‘long tail’ thinking

 While the pandemic has forever changed how we work and live, we have the power to use those changes to reshape our reality.
 As we begin to emerge into a post-pandemic world, we have a rare opportunity to rethink not only how we work, but also how we can design a life that isn’t consumed by work.
 Striking at the root of our problems and making long-tail investments in protecting the asset will make sure it’s a life we want to go back to.

-From Effortless: Make It Easier to Do What Matters Most, by Greg McKeown.
+Adapted from Effortless: Make It Easier to Do What Matters Most, by Greg McKeown.
 Copyright © 2021 by Greg McKeown.
 Excerpted by permission of Currency, an imprint of Penguin Random House LLC.
 All rights reserved.
 No part of this excerpt may be reproduced or reprinted without permission in writing from the publisher.

-Greg McKeown is the author of the best-selling book Essentialism.
-This essay is adapted from his new book, Effortless: Make It Easy to Do What Matters Most, to be published April 2021.
+Greg McKeown is the author of Essentialism.
+His new book published April 2021 is Effortless: Make It Easy to Do What Matters Most.